 The Climate Art Web works in close relationship with a group of Indigenous artists and knowledge keepers from across northern Turtle Island.
 From its inception, the Climate Art Web has developed with specific decolonizing aims, including the aim of honouring and learning from Indigenous ways of knowing.
-As CAW-WAC has grown, we have continued to work with an Indigenous Focus Group of five members.
+As CAW-WAC has grown, we have continued to work with an Indigenous Advisory Council of five members.
 These members – which include Chantal Stormsong Chagnon, Sandra Lamouche, Cole Alvis, Starr Muranko and Jacob Crane – are artists, educators and/or knowledge keepers within their various communities.
 As a network whose ethics are based on developing relationality as well as being held accountable to the Indigenous communities of the lands we are on, both CAW-WAC and TRAction are grateful beyond words for what these individuals offer in terms of time, knowledge and experience.

 The Community Connectors act as the seed cultivators that help to grow the web.
 They reach out through their mycelial networks and bring others into the circle — connecting eco-art projects and artists across northern Turtle Island/Canada.
 Below are the Community Connectors who are tending the web: